ipfs/in-web-browsers/ADDRESSING.md

 If no native protocol handler is available, redirect to path-based IPFS address at a gateway.
 The implementation should detect if a local IPFS node is available.
 In web browser contexts where a local IPFS node is present, use [subdomain gateway](https://docs.ipfs.io/how-to/address-ipfs-on-web/#subdomain-gateway) at `localhost`.
 If not, use public one such as `dweb.link`.

-In both cases point at IPFS path first, to ensure gateway takes care of CID normalization into a DNS-safe form:
+In either case, point at IPFS path first to ensure gateway takes care of CID normalization into a DNS-safe form:

 ```
 Native URI            – HTTP Gateway                       (– Internal normalization done by HTTP Gateway)